Shanxi merchants: Origin of Shanxi Banks

-There is still no consensus on the details of origin of Shanxi Banks.
-Most scholars believe that the Shanxi banks are a native innovation from China, while some western scholars (initially proposed by Randall Morck) hypothesize a potential influence from Russia or Britain.
+Most mainstream scholars believe that the financial exchange business of Shanxi banks is a native innovation from China, originally a necessity to lower the transaction friction within different branches across China of the Xiyuecheng Dye Company, which later spreads beyond the dye business. while some western scholars (initially proposed by Randall Morck) hypothesize a potential influence from Russia or Britain.